lbrios/essex-service-design-toolkit/docs/documentation/core/accessibility/creating-an-accessible-pdf.md

 Short pieces of content should be published as web pages if:

-* it meets a clear user need
+* they meet a clear user need
-* users need to read it to access a service
+* users need to read them to access a service
-* it's between 1 to 5 pages long
+* they're between 1 and 5 pages long

 Content must follow the [Government Digital Service (GDS) content standards](https://www.gov.uk/guidance/content-design/writing-for-gov-uk).

-If there is longer content and a user need for a PDF publication, you need to ensure it meets accessibility standards so everyone can access it including people that use assistive technologies.
+For longer pieces of content, you can use a pdf if there is a user need.
+But you need to ensure it meets accessibility standards so everyone can access it including people that use assistive technologies.

 ## Make your original document accessible